 We facilitate both domestic and inter-country adoptions.
 Most of our domestic placements are infants.
 We provide local services for families pursuing inter-country adoptions.

 We are fully funded by fees for service from adoptive parents and tax-deductible donations.

-The majority of families who apply to adopt a child through Hope’s Promise are placed within two years of their homestudy approval for domestic adoptions and two to three years on average for an international adoption.
+The majority of families who apply to adopt a child through Hope’s Promise are placed within two years of their homestudy approval for domestic adoptions and a minimum of three years on average for an inter-country adoption.

 Our adoption fees vary based on the amount of services we provide and the expenses that we have.
 Each program offers a payment plan, which is clearly spelled out on the Service Agreement every family signs.
 We strive to maintain reasonable and affordable fees.

 Hope’s Promise, like many non-profit adoption agencies, is privately funded by fees for service to adoptive families.
 We accept no government funding, and we provide free services to birth families residing in Colorado.

 Adoption fees are due as services are provided.
 There are generally three payments for each of our adoption programs.
 All fees are due prior to a child being placed in your home.

 We hold group informational meetings on the first Thursday of each month.
 Please call 303-660-0277 to sign up for one of these meetings.
 Non-Colorado residents can call or e-mail with their specific questions.